 Hands down this soft shell crab roll is the most epic meal I have ever made.
 It is simply out of this world.
 Words cannot even describe how my entire face lit up once I had a first bite.
 I mean I just kept on frying the soft shells crabs and rolling up those rolls, and they were simply disappearing.
 I mean I think I can safely say my parents love me more now simply for preparing this meal for them.

 The crunch of the hot and crispy soft shell crab roll is perfectly complemented with the creamy avocado, refreshing cucumber, sharp alfalfa and that familiar seaweed roll taste.

 Seriously my all time favorite dinner meal.
 I cannot believe it has taken me so long to make my very own spider rolls at home.
 No need to wait for that once in a blue moon sushi restaurant splurge.
 Serve these super appetizing soft shell crab spider roll dipped into wasabi mixed gluten-free tamari drizzled with a sriracha mayo mix.

-The most epic sushi roll of all time - a home made spider roll with soft shell crab, avocados, cucumber and alfalfa sprouts.
+The most epic sushi roll of all time - a home made soft shell crab sushi roll with, avocados, cucumber and alfalfa sprouts.
 Low carb.
 No rice needed.
 Gluten Free and Dairy Free

 - 8 soft shell crabs

 - 2-3 small cucumbers peeled and cut into matchsticks

 - 1 package alfalfa sprouts cut into smaller segments

 - 1/2 cup gluten free flour plus more for coating